XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/logging-and-data-management-methods/logrotate.md

 # logrotate
 [[Source]<br>](https://github.com/ripple/rippled/blob/743bd6c9175c472814448ea889413be79dfd1c07/src/ripple/rpc/handlers/LogRotate.cpp "Source")

-The `rippled logrotate` command closes and reopens the log file.
+The `logrotate` command closes and reopens the log file.
 This is intended to help with log rotation on Linux file systems.

-Most linux systems come preinstalled with `logrotate`.
+Most Linux systems come preinstalled with a [`logrotate`](https://linux.die.net/man/8/logrotate) program, which is separate from this command.
 Application specific log rotation scripts are placed in `/etc/logrotate.d`

-The following script is a sample that can be created as /etc/logrotate.d/rippled
+The following script is a sample that can be created as `/etc/logrotate.d/rippled`

 ```
 /var/log/rippled/*.log {
   daily